-A complete code development environment allows you to develop and customize your applications in C, assembly language, or both.
+A complete code development environment allows you to develop and customize your applications in either C, assembly language, or both.

-The last step in the development process takes place inside PSoC Designer's Debugger subsystem.
-The Debugger downloads the HEX image to the ICE where it runs at full speed.
-Debugger capabilities rival those of systems costing many times more.
-In addition to traditional single-step, run-to-breakpoint and watch-variable features, the Debugger provides a large trace buffer and allows you define complex breakpoint events that include monitoring address and data bus values, memory locations and external signals.
+The last step in the development process takes place inside PSoC Designer's debugger (access by clicking the Connect icon).
+PSoC Designer downloads the HEX image to the ICE where it runs at full speed.
+PSoC Designer debugging capabilities rival those of systems costing many times more.
+In addition to traditional single-step, run-to-breakpoint, and watch-variable features, the debug interface provides a large trace buffer and allows you to define complex breakpoint events.
+These include monitoring address and data bus values, memory locations, and external signals.